San Francisco public corruption probe snares 2nd official

 The city attorney’s office interviewed Hui in February and was scheduled for a follow-up interview Monday.
 But on Sunday, Hui’s attorney called to postpone.
 Herrera said Tuesday he released the preliminary findings given Hui’s high rank and uncertainty over Hui’s cooperation.

-The city attorney has issued subpoenas looking into Bovis’ charity as well as companies associated with developer Zhang Li and Walter Wong, a permit consultant whose services are invaluable in speeding up projects.
+The city attorney has issued subpoenas looking into Bovis’ charity as well as companies associated with developer Zhang Li and Walter Wong, a permit consultant whose services are invaluable in ushering through projects.

 While deputy director of the department, Hui sent an email to Wong in 2011 requesting help to change the time of his son’s job interview with public works.
 He also turned to Wong in securing work for his son’s girlfriend at the time, according to the city attorney’s memo.